bohdan-chechyn/APIDocer/README.md

 APIDocer
 ========

-application to generato and manage docs for REST API
+application to write and manage docs for REST API